SHAKTHIVASEE/OCTRA-/README .md

 ./run.sh
 ```

-## 6. Now you can send transaction to other wallets, Some of my address given below to make transactions...
+## 6. Now you can send transaction to other wallets, Some of my address given below to make private transactions...

 octCNEFKoAi13tbERnj8UdwyUUneM5MacJKhPSh5Kkvdoeu